DaveSkender/Stock.Indicators/Indicators/ParabolicSar/README.md

 IEnumerable<ParabolicSarResult>
 ```

-The first period will have `null` values since there's not enough data to calculate.
+The first trend will have `null` values since it is not accurate and based on an initial guess.
 We always return the same number of elements as there are in the historical quotes.

 ### ParabolicSarResult